To order printed copies of these consumer brochures, contact Andrew Hauff, communications specialist, at email@example.com.

 Look for vehicles that earn IIHS Top Safety Pick+ or Top Safety Pick, plus at least 4 of 5 stars from NHTSA.

-A good place to start your research is with vehicle ratings at iihs.org.
-Each year, IIHS rates new models based on how well they protect people in front, side, rollover and rear crashes.
-IIHS also rates the performance of front crash prevention systems, including forward collision warning and automatic braking.
+A good place to start your research is with our vehicle ratings.
+IIHS rates new models based on how well they protect people in front, side, rollover and rear crashes.
+IIHS also evaluates the performance of headlights and front crash prevention systems with automatic braking.
 Models with the highest ratings qualify for an IIHS safety accolade.

 NHTSA also identifies models with advanced features such as lane departure warning, forward collision warning and rearview cameras.

 Protecting people in crashes is vital.
 Avoiding them altogether is ideal.
 Crash avoidance systems can help.
-Many automakers offer them on 2014 models.
-So far two features — front crash prevention and adaptive headlights — are reducing crashes, based on analysis of insurance losses by the Highway Loss Data Institute (HLDI), an affiliate of IIHS.
+Most automakers offer them on 2017 models.
+So far two features — front crash prevention and adaptive headlights — are reducing crashes, based on HLDI analysis of insurance losses.

 Find models with side airbags and ESC and look up crash test ratings and prior years' award winners.